DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorflow.md

 Tensorflow, along with Pytorch, is a highly active open-source deep learning framework that provides a flexible environment for training and deployment.

-Intelligent Engine provides support and adaptation for the Tensorflow framework.
+AI Lab provides support and adaptation for the Tensorflow framework.
 You can quickly create Tensorflow jobs and conduct model training through graphical operations.

 ## Job Configuration